eramons/techblog/content/post/build_coreboot.md

 ## 3. Install coreboot

-Before flashing, reboot including the kernel parameter iomem=relaxed, otherwise flashrom will fail.
+Before flashing, reboot including the kernel parameter _iomem=relaxed_, otherwise flashrom will fail.
 For this, press "e" when the grub menu is shown and edit the kernel command line manually.

 After reboot, I flashed the new image I had just built:
 ```